kocsismate/php-version-benchmarks/SUPPORT.md

 # Support

-If you need support, please ask your questions on [Gitter](https://gitter.im/kocsismate/php-version-benchmarks).
+If you need support, please create an issue.